 City of Rockville 2024 Public Safety Awards

 City of Rockville Public Safety Awards 2024.
-Honored guests included Sheriff Max Uy, City Council Member Adam Van Grack, County Council Member Sidney Katz, RVFD President Eric Bernard, and Pete Fosselman.
+Honored guests included Sheriff Max Uy, City Council Member Adam Van Grack, County Council Member Sidney Katz, RVFD President Eric Bernard, and Commissioner Pete Fosselman.